-Elizabeth hadn’t seen them since the early 1980s.
+Elizabeth hadn’t seen them since the early 1980s, Good learned.

 What finally prompted Elizabeth’s wish to reconnect?
 Perhaps her closeness with Leslie Clay’s family, holding Clay and Agsten’s children, sitting at their Thanksgiving table?
-Was it her age, now in her mid-50s?
+Was it her age, now that she was in her mid-50s?

 No one knew for sure.
 But Good knew what to do next.

-When she came to work the next day, “I had at least 30 messages on my phone,” Good said.
+When she came to work the next day, she had at least 30 messages on her phone, Good recalled.

 “It was like an Oprah moment.
 So, I was just an instrument, I was just the connector.
 It was just meant to be.
 What struck me was the messages — they were so happy.”